leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 ```

 Next, add the submitForm handler in our form.
-Don't forget to pass the reference to our form.

 ```html
 ...